-299 English Reading Project
+299 English Reading Project 1-4 credit hours

 This course is designed to facilitate the student's individual reading and research in the field of English.
 The student may choose to concentrate on one particular genre, author, period, or topic.
 Extensive reading will be required, with periodic discussions, and examinations, oral and written, and/or performances during the semester.
 May be repeated for credit.